Blakesley, Colin Phillip Interview

 In Hastings Hospital, yes.
 I had two children at the time, and they weren’t even allowed … nobody was allowed in the room except for the nurses and nursing staff.

 But anyway, that problem went away and I finally was released.
-But just about on the day I was released, a chap called in to see me; I had many, many visitors, but this chap called in to see me.
-He was a total stranger to me; he looked at me and I looked at him, and he said, “Are you okay?”
+But just about on the day I was released, a chap called in to see me; I had many, many visitors, but this chap [who] called in to see me was a total stranger.
+He looked at me and I looked at him, and he said, “Are you okay?”
 And I said, “Well, I’m minus a leg but yes, I’m okay.”
 He says, “I’m the man that hit you.”
-And I said, “Well … there’s no ill feeling; it was a mistake, because we both had green lights.”
-Now I believe, we both had green lights.
+And I said, “Wow!
+There’s no ill feeling, it was a mistake because we both had green lights.”
+Now I believe we both had green lights.
 It was when the ring road was first introduced into Hastings, and the corner was the Herald Tribune corner where I was hit.
 But anyway, we had a bit of a chat and he left me feeling a bit happier, I think, because he felt very, very guilty.

-And shortly after that a member of the Amputees Association, which I knew nothing about, stuck his head in the door and said, “Hi – I’m from the Amputees Association.”
+And shortly after that a member of the Amputees Association, which I knew nothing about, stuck his head in the door and said, “Hi.
+I’m from the Amputees Association.”
 I said, “Whoa!
-Whoa, whoa”; ‘cause I had no idea of what was going to happen to me.
+Whoa, whoa, whoa!”
+‘Cause I had no idea of what was going to happen to me.
 None at all.
-So he explained – he was a bus driver actually; he drove the … I think he drove the Dominion bus from Wellington up to Hastings every day.
+So he explained that he was a bus driver actually; I think he drove the Dominion bus from Wellington up to Hastings every day.
 He’s a below knee amputee.
-We had a good old chat; I cannot remember his name now, it’s too long ago, but … had a good chat, and he told me a few bits and pieces.
+We had a good old chat; I cannot remember his name now, it’s too long ago, but we had a good chat, and he told me a few bits and pieces.
 Anyway, he left, and [a] couple of weeks later I was released from hospital, and home with a bit of information I’d be going to Wellington.
 I still had no idea what was going to happen.
 They said, “They’ll make a leg for you.”
 I said, “Oh yeah, okay.”
 I’d never seen an artificial leg in my life.
+4.39

 No. Most people wouldn’t’ve.